-The memorable denial by President Kibaki that he is polygamous only fuelled speculation over Mary Wambui and her obviously powerful connections
+The memorable repulse by President Kibaki that he is polygamous only fuelled contemplation, over Mary Wambui and her certainly powerful connections

 The “activist” tag was preceded by “Wambui wa Kanu” due to her involvement in the party’s Othaya branch.
 Wambui, who has publicly declared her intention to succeed Mwai Kibaki as the next Othaya MP, has indeed led a very intriguing life for the last 10 years.